muzfr/nuker/README.md

-# 💥 COM Client v2 — Discord Server Obliterator
+# 💥 COM Client v1 — Discord Server DESTROYER @vebc

 A full-featured Discord nuker script made for chaos.
 Built for Python 3.11+, this tool lets you annihilate a server with style.